TF2-Engine/TF2/TransForm_Kit/Quantization/README.md

 4. Your own dataset.

-Note: the LFW dataset should be aligned to (1,3,160,160) by alignment CNN like as MTCNN.
+Note: the LFW dataset should be aligned to 3 x 160 x 160 (channel x height x weight) by alignment CNN like as MTCNN.

 ## Run